'Farrell must be brave in selection'

 "I would say Robert Baloucoune would start, I think Andrew Conway will move to the left wing and I think Mike Lowry has a real opportunity.
 We know how good Hugo Keenan is, we know what a solid operator he is and he's playing great for Leinster but give Lowry a chance.

-"This is the sort of chance that you want because we've got the All Blacks in the summer, you need to give these guys a bit of game time now so that we can see where they stand.
+"This is the sort of chance that you want because we've got the All Blacks in the summer.
+You need to give these guys a bit of game time now so that we can see where they stand.
 I do think these guys have to be given an opportunity and guys playing on form have to be picked."

 "The other one I'd love to see would be [Ulster back row] Nick Timoney," added Best.